Murder of Marina Sabatier: Résumé of Marina's maltreatment

 Marina Sabatier was the daughter of Éric Sabatier and Virginie Darras.
-An unwanted child, she was born on 27 February, 2001 and taken into care, but was retrieved by her mother one month later, who re-established a relationship with Éric Sabatier after a separation begun during pregnancy.
+An unwanted child, she was born on 27 February 2001 and taken into care, but was retrieved by her mother one month later, who re-established a relationship with Éric Sabatier after a separation had begun during pregnancy.

 Virginie Darras already had a son by another union, and, after the birth of Marina, would eventually have a total of 4 other children with Éric Sabatier.

-Violence on Marina began probably from an early age.
+The violence inflicted on Marina began from an early age.
 Marina had a crooked finger since about 1 year of age, supposedly due to a fall from her high chair.
 Over several years and until the fateful night of August 2009, Marina was a maltreated child.
-Only Marina underwent cruel and inhuman treatment, and the other children of the family were spared this abuse.
+Only Marina underwent cruel and inhuman treatment; the other children of the family were spared this abuse.

-Her parents regularly give Marina kicks, punches, lashings with belts and iron bars, and inflicted numerous other abuses, such as cold showers, holding her head under water in the bathtub, forcing her to eat salt, vinegar and vomit, and starving her for several days at a time.
-They imposed punishments such as walking her barefoot over rough ground carrying a heavy bag, and sometimes gagged their daughter with duct tape, or fastened her to her bed.
+Marina's parents regularly kicked her, punched her, lashed her with belts and iron bars, and inflicted other numerous methods of torture, such as cold showers, holding her head under water in the bathtub, forcing her to eat salt, vinegar and vomit, and starving her for several days at a time.
+They imposed punishments such as making her walk barefoot over rough ground carrying a heavy bag, and sometimes gagged or fastened her to her bed with duct tape.